axelvaldez/radical-companies/_posts/force/2023-02-04-captured-love.markdown

 <h1>Dissimilarity</h1>
  <p>Our ability to detect dissimilarity was the lever and all we had to do was find the rock to leverage it on.
 Once you are ready to distrust and fear the people on the other side of the line, <em>them people</em>, anything serves.
 Well dressed people, riding horses, wielding weapons were obviously on side and the raggedy, bare foot, weaponless mob were on the other.</p>
  <p>This ability to make make up stories about the dissimilar, older than this age, were the rock that we could leverage on. <em>This</em> was a very a powerful innovation, heart-felt on both sides of the line.</p>
  <p>Worse, we can&rsquo;t fight it.
-The dissimilarity line, the divide, has been in our minds for a long time and we would exhaust ourselves trying to fight it.</p>
+The <em>dissimilarity line</em> story has been in our minds for a long time and we would exhaust ourselves trying to fight it.</p>

 <h1>Co-Ownership</h1>
  <p>The dissimilarity line is the perfect story for exploitation.
 Co-ownership is our story for going forward.</p>
- <p>Co-ownership leverages our drive to care for and nourish our social circle, same as always.
-But, co-ownership welcomes everybody and their contributions.
-Instead of , makes us all co-owners by putting ownership in out hands, the co-owners. </p>
+ <p>Co-ownership leverages our drive to care for and nourish our social circle, too.
+But, co-ownership is not exploitative, it welcomes everybody and their contributions.
+Instead of dividing us, it makes us all co-owners based on our contributions and puts ownership in our hands. </p>
- <p>Co-ownership is our poweful inovation for going forward.</p>
+ <p>Co-ownership is a poweful inovation for going forward.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>